Akuli/oomph/docs/syntax.md

   unless the string starts with `<stdlib>/`;
   in that case, it's interpreted relative to Oomph's standard library directory.
-- A typedef: the keyword `typedef` followed by a simple identifier, then the `=` operator, then a type and a newline token.
-It is an error if the type exists already.
+- A typedef: the keyword `typedef` followed by a simple identifier, then the `=` operator, then a possibly parenthesized type and a newline token.
+It is an error if a type with the given name exists already.
 - A class definition: the keyword `class` followed by a simple identifier, then parenthesized and comma-separated argument definitions, and then optionally a block of method definitions.